sktomor/africa-internet-measurements/MAINTENANCE.md

 This document desribes how the [Internet measurements project](https://github.com/MsKiden/africa-internet-measurements) will be maintained.

-    Who is responsible for which parts of the plan.
-    Expected time commitments from each person or for each role.
-    How you and your team will maintain your technology and fix bugs.
-    How you and your team will maintain your data.
-    How you and your team will help others fork and use your project.
-    How and when you and your team will deprecate or sunset and archive your project.
-    How you and your community will stay in touch during the maintenance phase of your project.
+Specifically, who will be responsible for which parts of the plan, how the team will stay in touch, commitments, how bugs will be fixed, how data will be maintained, how others can fork and use the project, how (if need be) the project will be terminated.

+This document will be updated regularly.